santoshsridhar/hellosip/README.md

 Preconditoins: Make sure the Endpoints are created on a SIP server

-"Callee.sh" liestens to "INVITE" and "Caller.sh" Dials in and 1-1 calls is established and terminated.
+"CALLEE.sh" liestens to "INVITE" and "CALLER.sh" Dials in and 1-1 calls is established and terminated.

 PCMU is used as the audio codec for the call

-Make sure All files are kept in a single dorectory before starting the script
+Make sure All files are kept in a single directory before starting the script